Skip to main content

 The Breathing Space scheme and its interaction with N245

 If you are under significant debt pressure, you may be eligible for the Debt Respite (Breathing Space) scheme.
-This gives you up to 60 days of legal protection from creditor action — during a standard breathing space, creditors cannot take enforcement action, and the court will not issue or continue enforcement proceedings including warrants of control.
+A standard breathing space gives up to 60 days of legal protection from creditor action — during that period, most creditors cannot take enforcement action, and the court will not continue enforcement proceedings including warrants of control against included debts.

 A breathing space is not the same as an N245 application.
 Breathing Space is a temporary protection arranged through a debt adviser; Form N245 is a court application for a permanent variation to your payment terms.
 The two can be relevant at different stages, and for those with multiple debts, a debt adviser can help you work out which route is more appropriate first.
-Guidance on the Breathing Space scheme for debtors is available at GOV.UK — debt respite scheme.
+Creditors retain the right to apply to the county court to challenge or cancel a breathing space in certain circumstances.
+Guidance on the scheme is available at GOV.UK — debt respite scheme guidance.

 Practical steps before you file